-

 - Migration

-attribute is used to creates a column with timestamp data type in the SQL Server database.
+The TimeStamp attribute is used to create a column with timestamp data type in the SQL Server database.

 - Entity Framework API automatically uses this